Last updated 13/01/2021

 Stepping onto our Top 10 Music Blogs stage for the very first time is Little Indie, a ‘little blog about indie stuff and emerging music in the indie genre’.
 Previously picked for The Guardian’s ‘Blog Of The Week’, this UK-based blog takes a global view of what’s new in indie.
 What the team are bigging-up at the moment – new music from Jilian Medford, Hockeysmith, Black Honey and shame.

 For a neutral space where both music fans and music pros working in the industry can meet, The Playground is here for things both work-related and play (also: lots of music goodness).
 Read up on the blog’s Latest News, Interview, Reviews, Festivals and Mixes content.
 Particularly good news covered by The Playground this week – ‘American Dr. Anthony Fauchi proposes live music will return in Autumn’ (sounds really good to us).

 Explore every category in Vuelio Top 10 Blogs here.

-The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
+Collaborating with bloggers requires mutual respect and understanding: respect their schedules; take time to read their content to learn their interests; and only contact them if/when they want to be contacted.
 You can see more advice in our blogger spotlights.

-Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
-Profiles of these music blogs and their authors can be found in the Vuelio Media Database.
+Profiles of these blogs and their authors can be found in the Vuelio Media Database.